 Note: Targeting only applies if your page has at least 300 followers.

 Sometimes you have a post that applies only to a specific audience.
-To customize your audience, click the “Anyone” dropdown and then select “Targeted audience”.LinkedIn Company Page Toggle Post Target Audience
+To customize your audience, click the “Anyone” dropdown and then select “Targeted audience”.LinkedIn post audience settings interface highlighting the "Targeted audience" option for customizing audience visibility and engagement.

-LinkedIn Company Page Toggle Post Target AudienceYour combination of targeting options must add up to a target audience of at least 300 followers.
+Target audience settings interface with options to add language, region, job function, location, university, company size, seniority, and industry for optimizing LinkedIn posts.Your combination of targeting options must add up to a target audience of at least 300 followers.

 Hashtags In Posts